In This Article

 - Ingredients: Opt for products with natural ingredients and minimal artificial additives.
 Edibles made with real fruit and natural ingredients are preferable, especially for those concerned about the negative impact of sugar and artificial additives on ADHD symptoms.

 - Form: Choose an edible that suits your lifestyle and preferences.
-Gummies, chocolates, and baked goods offer different absorption rates and effect durations, so their benefits vary.
+Gummies, chocolates, and baked goods have different absorption rates and durations of effect, so their benefits vary.

 How Can Patients Determine Which Edibles Have the Correct Dose?